akissinger/chyp/README.md

 ![Chyp screenshot](https://github.com/akissinger/chyp/raw/master/chyp-screen.png)

-Chyp is short for _Composing HYPergraphs_, which refers to how string diagrams are represented and plugged together formally in the tool.
-By switching to a combinatoric structure based on hypergraphs, we obtain a convenient rewrite theory for string diagrams.
+Chyp is short for _Cospans of HYPergraphs_, which refers to how string diagrams are represented and plugged together formally in the tool.
+By switching from terms to this combinatoric structure, we obtain a convenient rewrite theory for string diagrams that automatically handles the extra "bureaucracy" that comes from working with sequential and parallel composition together.
 There is a lot of theory behind this, which has been developed over a series of papers:

 * [String Diagram Rewrite Theory I: Rewriting with Frobenius Structure](https://arxiv.org/abs/2012.01847)
 * [String Diagram Rewrite Theory II: Rewriting with Symmetric Monoidal Structure](https://arxiv.org/abs/2104.14686)